Surfing H3O: Reception

 The game received "generally unfavorable reviews" according to the review aggregation website Metacritic.
-Daniel Erickson of Next Generation said that the game was "One cute gimmick away from absolute crap."
+Daniel Erickson of NextGen said that the game was "One cute gimmick away from absolute crap."
 In Japan, Famitsu gave it a score of 30 out of 40.
+Four-Eyed Dragon of GamePro said, "Don't expect any Maverick thrills in this disappointing surfer.
+While it looks like the perfect wave and has an innovative way of controlling your boarder with a miniature surfboard that attaches to both analog sticks, Surfing H^{3}0[sic] fails to stay afloat with fun gameplay."